AshwinSundar/ashwinsundar/content/reading/leisure-pieper.md

 > The Middle Ages drew a distinction between the understanding as *ratio* and the understanding as *intellectus*. *Ratio* is the power of **discursive, logical thought, of searching and examination, of abstraction, of definition and drawing conclusions**. *Intellectus*, on the other hand, is the name for the understanding in so far as it is the capacity of *simplex intuitus*, Of that **simple vision to which truth offers itself like a landscape to the eye**. (p.
 26)

-> That is how th ematter is put by [Thomas] Aquinas in *Quaestiones disputate de veritate*.
+> That is how the matter is put by [Thomas] Aquinas in *Quaestiones disputate de veritate*.
 It means to say that man participates in the angelic faculty of **non-discursive vision**, which is the capacity to apprehend the spiritual in the same manner that our eye apprehends light or our ear sound. (p.
 27)

 > When Kant speaks of philosophizing as a "herculean labour", he does not simply mean that it is characteristic of philosophizing; he regards the labour involved as a justification of philosophy: philosophizing is genuine in so far as it is "herculean labour". (p.
 29)

 In other words, Kant says that labor legitimizes knowledge work.
 It's a view that persists to this day in America.

 > "Hard work is what is good"?
-In the *Summa Theologica** we find St. Thomas propounding a contrary opinion: "The essence of virtue consists in the good rather than the difficult."
+In the *Summa Theologica* we find St. Thomas propounding a contrary opinion: "The essence of virtue consists in the good rather than the difficult."
 "Not everything that is more difficult is necessarily more meritorious; it must be more difficult in such a way that it is at the same time good in a yet higher way." (p.
 31)

 > ...the fixed, mask-like readiness to suffer *in vacuo*, without relation to anything. (p.
 32)